How Do I Become a French Teacher?

 What Are My Job Prospects?

 As a French teacher, you may teach in public or private schools.
 You may have opportunities to teach students in different grade levels or offer one-on-one classes.
-The U.S. Bureau of Labor Statistics (BLS) reported a 12% job growth for elementary and middle school teachers and a 6% growth for secondary school teachers between 2012 to 2022 (www.bls.gov).
+The U.S. Bureau of Labor Statistics (BLS) reported a 3-4% job growth rate for elementary, middle and high school teachers between 2018 to 2028 (www.bls.gov).
 According to the BLS, jobs were expected to be best in districts where teachers were reaching retirement age and in low income areas where funding from the government may have increased.